-d) Minimum Depth of Cover: below 1.5 m) 2.4 m (Insulation to be provided if cover is
+d) Minimum Depth of Cover: 2.4 m (Insulation to be provided if cover is

-- e) Location: - All sanitary sewer mains shall be located within the center line of roadway in accordance with the Township of Wellington North typical road cross-sections.
+- e) Location: - All sanitary sewer mains shall be located within the center line of roadway in accordance with the Township of Wellington North typical road crosssections.
 (See Standard Drawings R1, R2, and R3).